ryanwersal/emacs-config/README.md

 - Add some form of the "Go to Anything" panel from ST2.
 (Currently investigating [Helm](https://github.com/emacs-helm/helm).)
 - Actually get Clang working with Emacs for code completion etc. (And hopefully code navigation as well!)
 - Get something similar to Clang working for Python.
 (Looking at [ropemacs](http://rope.sourceforge.net/ropemacs.html).)
+- Implement a Base16 Dark theme (or find someone who has done so already).